-Now we think this is an insane challenge, even for most club level cyclists.
-If you break it up to 160 miles a day, a good amateur road racer will be pretty spent at the end of 160 miles, but then to get up and repeat the feat the next day when their body feels like shit and is in shock from the effort doled out… we don’t think there’s many people who can do this.
+Now we think this is an insane challenge, even for most club-level cyclists.
+If you break it up to 160 miles a day, a good amateur road racer will be pretty spent at the end of 160 miles, but then to get up and repeat the feat the next day when their body feels like shit and is in shock from the effort doled out… we don’t think there are many people who can do this.

 Other factors to consider are…